ChErYl-RAi/Cheryllian-Amirom/README.md

 # affixes

- *note- if an affix/word ends in -j (noj, -bej, soj), it gets strengthened to -s if you put an affix after it (nos-en, amiri-bes-ej, sos-d'insen)
+ *note- if an affix/word ends in -i (noi, -bei, soi), it gets strengthened to -s if you put an affix after it (nos-en, amiri-bes-ej, sos-d'insen)

 ## part 1: nouns!